inwenis/clients/README.md

 - add error handling in helpers functions
 - getP only returns something after you're signed in
 - args are irrelevant in clients when page is given
 - dump page on error
+- unify if clients automatically login in or you have to do it explicitly
+- add a "keep being logged in background threat"